LIFX/lifx-sdk-android/README.md

 ### Light Collections

 Light Collections (`LFXLightCollection`) are classes that encapsulate a group of LIFX lights.
 They can have their light state manipulated in the same way that an individual light can.
-You can access the lights within a Light Collection through the `.lights` property.
+You can access the lights within a Light Collection through the `.getLights()` method.

 ### The All Lights Collection

-Each `LFXNetworkContext` has an `.allLightsCollection` property, which is how you get the list of lights.
+Each `LFXNetworkContext` has an `.getAllLightCollections()` method, which is how you get the list of lights.
 If you want to manipulate every light in the same way (e.g. to turn every light off), you should use the All Lights Collection property directly, instead of targetting each device individually.

 ### Tagged Light Collections